 My Current Psychotherapy Effectiveness

-The first diagram presents the global scores of all the mental health professionals members of the ACORN network.
-The average effect size is .81, and 68% of ACORN members clients get better, 17 % experience no change and 14% get worse.
+The right-hand side of the diagrams diagram presents the scores of all the mental health professionals members of the ACORN network, the left-hand side my own.
+For ACORN collaboration members, the average effect size is .81.
+69% of ACORN members’ clients get better, 17 % experience no change and 14% get worse.

 My own scores to date are given below.
-My latest effectiveness score (as of July 16, 2018): an average effect size of 1,23.
-Of my clients since March 2018 that meet the clinical threshold, 80% report a significant improvement, 5% a mild improvement, and 15% no change.
-None of my clients got worse.
+My latest effectiveness to June 8th, 2021 : average effect size of 1.04.
+Of my clients that meet the clinical threshold, 78% report an improvement, of which 57% a significant improvement, and 21% a mild improvement.
+13% report no change, 5% a mild deterioration and 5% a significant deterioration.
+Regarding the latter, note that some treatments are still ongoing.

 At the CPI, being effective is not an empty promise, it’s a value we are putting in action!